madrilene/cantautor.es/src/_includes/contents/intouch.md

-Are you missing a specific spanish singer-songwriter in this list?
-Let us know about them and we will have them added to the collection.
-Send us a link for the song on Spotify you want to feature here!
+Are you missing a singer-songwriter in this list?
+Let us know about them and we'll see if we can include them.
+Just send us a link for the song on Spotify you want to feature here!
 Reach us per email: **hello@badwebsites.rip**